FyZyX/orats-python/docs/source/getting-started.rst

 Setting a Default Token
 -----------------------

-If a token is not passed to the :ref:`~orats.endpoints.data.DataApi` constructor, the execution environment will be searched for a variable called ``ORATS_API_TOKEN``.
+If a token is not passed to the :class:`~orats.endpoints.data.DataApi` constructor, the execution environment will be searched for a variable called ``ORATS_API_TOKEN``.
 If not token is found in the environment, the ``demo`` token will be used.